dhofer/eu-trust-collector/README.md

-# EU Trust Collector
+# Trust Collector

+A Python script that downloads qualified trust service providers' certificates from multiple sources:
+- European Union List of Trusted Lists (EU-LOTL)
+- Adobe Approved Trust List (AATL)

-A Python script that downloads all qualified trust service providers' certificates from the European Union List of Trusted Lists (LOTL) and saves them in a PEM file.
-This file can be utilized for validation of PDF signatures with tools like [pyHanko](https://github.com/MatthiasValvekens/pyHanko).
+The certificates are saved in PEM format files that can be utilized for validation of PDF signatures with tools like [pyHanko](https://github.com/MatthiasValvekens/pyHanko).

 Please be aware that this is just a quick workaround until pyHanko's qualified-certs feature is available.